PawseySC/singularity-containers/_episodes/10-workflow-engines.md

 The image name is specified using the `process.container` keyword.
 Also, `singularity.autoMounts` is required to have the directory paths with the input files automatically bind mounted in the container.
 Finally, `singularity.enabled` triggers the use of Singularity.

 Based on this configuration file, Nextflow is able to handle all of the relevant Singularity commands by itself, *i.e.* `pull` and `exec` with the appropriate flags, such as `-B` for bind mounting host directories.
-In this case, users do not need to know in detail the Singularity syntax!
+In this case, as a user you don't need to know in detail the Singularity syntax, but just the name of the container!

-More infos can be found at [Nextflow and Singularity containers](https://www.nextflow.io/docs/latest/singularity.html)).
+More information on configuring Nextflow to run Singularity containers can be found at [Singularity containers](https://www.nextflow.io/docs/latest/singularity.html).